My 10 Favorite Episodes of ‘I Love Lucy’

 The three cameras allowed producers to select the perfect shot after the fact when the program was edited, and the film produced clearer copies of shows that could then be repeated across the country without having to rely on the old, less-attractive kinescope recording method.

-Those films, and the show itself, continue to stand the test of time, more than 65 years after it made its debut on CBS.
+Those old films continue to stand the test of time, more than 65 years after it made its debut on CBS.

 I Love Lucy featured comedienne Lucille Ball and Cuban bandleader and singer Desi Arnaz as Lucy and Ricky.
 Ricky led a band at a local nightclub and Lucy was always trying to get into show business, along with other crazy schemes.
 She was assisted in her antics by the couple’s landlords, the Mertzes, played by William Frawley and Vivian Vance.